tpage99/trpage-dev-portfolio/posts/what-is-a-shopify-partner.md

 desc: "What is a Shopify Partner?
 The perks and benefits for both developers and ultimately the store owner."
 ---

-So what exactly is a "shopify partner?"
+So what exactly is a "Shopify partner?"
 I get this question a lot.
 Probably because most of my conversations with potential projects start with, "I'm a web developer and Shopify Partner."
 The most authoritative answer is directly from Shopify's Help Center Docs in their post _[About the Shopify Partner Program](https://help.shopify.com/en/partners/about)_.
 That's it.
 That's the blog post.

 ## Just Kidding